abjoglekar/GEMS-X003-Geospatial-Analysis-R-Intro/README.md

 - Week 2: Basic geocomputation with vector data in R
 - Week 3: Basic geocomputation with raster data in R

 The course will be delivered via a Jupyter Notebook hosted on the GEMS Informatics Platform.
-You do not need to have R or RStudio installed on your machine to participate
+You do not need to have R or RStudio installed on your machine to participate.

 ## Prerequisites:
 - Access to internet
 - [GEMS Platform](https://gems.agroinformatics.org/webui/#) user account
 - Introductory Knowledge of R & RStudio

 ## Initial Setup
 1. Login to GEMS Platform at https://gems.agroinformatics.org/